 With increased emphasis on workplace safety, career opportunities for occupational safety and health management graduates continues to be strong.
 Most employers with 200 or more employees have one or more full-time persons working in the safety area.
 In addition, many smaller employers (those with fewer than 200 employees) also hire a full-time safety professional.
 Job opportunities exist in hospitals, municipalities, manufacturing, retail, wholesale, construction, transportation, consulting, and insurance, to name a few.

 Students planning to major in occupational safety and health management degree must complete the following requirements:

-- General University Degree Requirements: As identified in the General Academic Policies section of the Grand Valley State University Undergraduate Catalog
+- General University Degree Requirements: As identified in the General Academic Policies section of the Grand Valley State University Catalog

 Forty-eight semester hours